WHAT IS A WORK ACCIDENT?

 3. PLANNING

-4. APPLICATION AND OPERATION
+4. IMPLEMENTATION AND OPERATION

 5. CONTROL